- Current Students

 - Al-Rawi, A. (2009).
 Islam and the East in John Buchan’s novels.
 In Kate MacDonald (ed.).
 Reassessing John Buchan: Beyond the 39 steps (pp. 117-128).
 London: Pickering & Chatto Publishers.

-Social media, news, data journalism, popular culture, Middle East, and global communication
+Social media, news, computational journalism, popular culture, Middle East, and global communication